citp/privacy-policy-historical/p/pe/per/personalcapital.com.md

 To allow you to Add Accounts (aggregate 3rd party data), including:

-  * Securely gathering account balances, transactions and holdings from your financial institutions;
+  * Securely gathering account balances, statements, transactions and holdings from your financial institutions;
   * Displaying personalized dashboards and financial visualizations for you;
   * Providing you with contextual and relevant observations and insights;